StateFarm-STEM/pyinthesky/lesson1/README.md

   - ### [Micro SD card](https://en.wikipedia.org/wiki/SD_card)
   - This stores all the data so you can access it later.

+ # Basic guide to electronics saftey
+ - while working with any type of electronics, in this case an arduino, make sure that the surface that you are working on is not conductive.
+Some examples of suitable materials to work on are plastic tables or wooden tables.
+Really stay away from any metal surfaces so you do not short what you are working on.
+ - in this lesson breadboards will be used rather frequently.
+In order to safely use a breadboard a couple of concepts must be understood.
+   - First of all, what is a bread board?
+     - a breadboard is a piece of plastic with conductive material layed in chanells in order to protype circuits without having to solder anything
+   - There are three main parts to a bread board, the powerrails, the terminal strips, and the DIP support channel.

 Feel free to check out the links I have added in the [resource page](https://github.com/StateFarm-STEM/pyinthesky/blob/main/resources.md)